Troy Niklas: New England Patriots

 On April 4, 2018, Niklas signed with the New England Patriots.
 On July 27, Niklas was released by the team.

 Tampa Bay Buccaneers

 On July 24, 2019, Niklas signed with the Tampa Bay Buccaneers.
-On July 29, 2019, Niklas was waived/injured by the Buccaneers and placed on injured reserve.
+On July 29, Niklas was waived/injured by the Buccaneers and placed on injured reserve.
 He was released on August 6.

 Personal life

-Niklas' uncle, Bruce Matthews, played at USC, was ninth overall pick in 1983 NFL Draft, earned Pro Bowl honors 14 times while playing with NFL Houston Oilers/Tennessee Titans from 1983–2001 and was elected to the Pro Football Hall of Fame in 2007.
+Niklas' uncle, Bruce Matthews, played at USC, was ninth overall pick in 1983 NFL draft, earned Pro Bowl honors 14 times while playing with the Houston Oilers / Tennessee Oilers / Titans from 1983 to 2001 and was elected to the Pro Football Hall of Fame in 2007.